How do God’s three stages of work gradually deepen so that people may be saved and perfected?

-4. How do the three stages of God’s work gradually deepen for people to be saved and perfected?
+4. How do God’s three stages of work gradually deepen so that people may be saved and perfected?

 Relevant Words of God:

 The entire management of God is divided into three stages, and in each stage, fitting requirements are made of man.
 Furthermore, as the ages pass and progress, God’s requirements of all mankind become ever higher.
-Thus, step-by-step, this work of God’s management reaches its climax, until man beholds the fact of the “appearance of the Word in the flesh,” and in this way the requirements of man become even higher, and requirements of man to bearbecome even higher. … In the past, man was required to comply with the law and the commandments, and was required to be patient and humble.
+Thus, step-by-step, this work of God’s management reaches its climax, until man beholds the fact of the “appearance of the Word in the flesh,” and in this way the requirements of man become even higher, and requirements of man to bearbecome even higher.
+The more that man is capable of truly cooperating with God, the more that he glorifies God.
+Man’s cooperation is the testimony that he is required to bear, and the testimony that he bears is the practice of man.
+And so, whether or not God’s work can have the due effect, and whether or not there can be true testimony, are inextricably linked to the cooperation and testimony of man.
+When the work is finished, which is to say, when all of God’s management has reached its end, man will be required to bear higher testimony, and when the work of God reaches its end, the practice and entry of man will reach their zenith.
+In the past, man was required to comply with the law and the commandments, and was required to be patient and humble.
 Today, man is required to obey all of God’s arrangements and possess a supreme love of God, and is ultimately required to still love God amid the tribulation.
 These three stages are requirements that God makes of man, step-by-step, throughout His entire management.
 Each stage of God’s work goes deeper than the last, and in each stage the requirements of man are more profound than the last, and in this way, God’s entire management gradually takes shape.
 It is precisely because the requirements of man are ever higher that man’s disposition comes ever closer to the standards required by God, and it is only then that the whole of mankind gradually departs from the influence of Satan until, when God’s work comes to a complete end, the whole of mankind will have been saved from the influence of Satan.

 The work of God’s management began at the creation of the world, and man is at the core of this work.
 God’s creation of all things, it can be said, is for the sake of man.
 Because the work of His management stretches over thousands of years, and is not carried out in the space of mere minutes or seconds, or a blink of an eye, or over one or two years, He had to create more things necessary for the survival of man, such as the sun, moon, all sorts of living creatures, and food and a living environment for mankind.
 This was the start of God’s management.

-As has always been the case, after the work of Jehovah in the Age of Law, God began His new work of the second stage: assuming the flesh, being incarnated as man for ten, twenty years, and speaking and doing His work among believers.
-Yet without exception, no one knew, and only a small number of people acknowledged that He was God become flesh afterwas nailed to the cross and resurrected. … As soon as the second stage of God’s work was completed—after the crucifixion—God’s work of recovering man from sin (which is to say, recovering man from the hands of Satan) was accomplished.
-And so, from that moment onward, mankind had only to accept the as the Savior for his sins to be forgiven.
-Nominally speaking, the sins of man were no longer a barrier to his achieving and coming before God and were no longer the leverage by which Satan accused man.
-That is because God Himself had done real work, had become in the likeness and foretaste of sinful flesh, and God Himself was the sin offering.
+As has always been the case, after the work of Jehovah in the Age of Law, God began His new work of the second stage: assuming the flesh—being incarnated as man for ten, twenty years—and speaking and doing His work among believers.
+Yet without exception, no one knew, and only a small number of people acknowledged that He was God become flesh after the Lord Jesus was nailed to the cross and resurrected. … As soon as the second stage of God’s work was completed—after the crucifixion—God’s work of recovering man from sin (which is to say, recovering man from the hands of Satan) was accomplished.
+And so, from that moment onward, mankind had only to accept the Lord Jesus as the Savior for his sins to be forgiven.
+Nominally speaking, the sins of man were no longer a barrier to his achievingand coming before God and were no longer the leverage by which Satan accused man.
+That is because had done real work, had become in the likeness and foretaste of sinful flesh, and God Himself was the sin offering.
 In this way, man descended from the cross, being redeemed and saved thanks to the flesh of God, the likeness of this sinful flesh.
 And so, after being taken captive by Satan, man came one step closer to accepting salvation before God.
 Of course, this stage of work was the management of God that was one step on from the Age of Law, and of a deeper level than the Age of Law.

 from “Man Can Only Be Saved Amidst the Management of God” in The Word Appears in the Flesh